Rahma-sbei/-LifeSync-React-Task-Manager-Application/README.md

 ## Running :hammer_and_wrench:

-After cloning the project locally, Create a `.env` file in the **backend** folder and add the following variables:
+After cloning the project locally, create a `.env` file in the **backend** folder and add the following variables:

 ```env
 URL=your_mongodb_cluster_url